mcello23/cypress-amazon/README.md

 ## Running Cypress

-Run Cypress with the following command: `npx cypress open` or through a script that I screated `npm run cy:open` to open Cypress in interactive mode on a desktop viewport.
+Run Cypress with the following command: `npx cypress open` or through a script that I created `npm run cy:open` to open Cypress in interactive mode on a desktop viewport.

 In the GUI mode, Cypress will ask you which type of testing you'll be running, select `E2E Testing`.